1razvan/project-source-code/README.md

 # Dissertation Project Source Code
 This project is meant for Linux VMs.
+It was made for a server and three client machines.

 ## Requirements
 ### Python Libraries